The Framework

 Document Everything As You Go

 If it's not written down, it doesn't exist.
-Documentation is not overhead — it's a compounding knowledge asset.
+Documentation is not overhead.
+It's a compounding knowledge asset.

 Cognitive science: The generation effect (Slamecka & Graf, 1978) shows self-generated content is remembered 40% better than content merely read.
-Writing documentation IS learning.

 Ready to assess your current practice?

-Take the Diagnostic →
+Take the Diagnostic →The Complete Guide